Trademark Licensing

 Royalties & Infringement

 Royalties generated through the sales of collegiate merchandise go back to the colleges and universities for scholarship and university development opportunities.
 Therefore, it is important to stop the sale of unlicensed merchandise to protect the collegiate institutions involved and the integrity of the trademarks that has been established over time.
-If you think that you have come across a product in the marketplace that you believe is not licensed or any other infringing use of a college trademark or logo by any individual, company, or organization, visit CLC’s website to make an anonymous report.
+If you think that you have come across a product in the marketplace that you believe is not licensed or any other infringing use of a university trademark or logo by any individual, company, or organization by selecting 'report infringers' in the footer of CLC’s website to make an anonymous report or email website

 General Guidelines